What Is an Accounts Receivable (A/R) Aging Report?

-When & How To Generate an A/R Aging Report
+Why Is an A/R Aging Report Important?

-How To Read an A/R Aging Report
+How to Read an A/R Aging Report

-Compared to other accounting reports, the A/R aging report is fairly easy to understand.
-The detailed A/R aging report still shows you the age groups but provides more information on the receivables belonging to the age groups.
-The detailed report is the one you’ll need to use to follow up with customers because you’ll have more details about particular accounts under each age group.
+If you want to dig into the details, a detailed A/R aging report can be very helpful.
+It shows you the age groups as well but provides more information on the receivables belonging to each age group.
+It’s the one you’ll need to use to follow up with customers because you’ll have more details about particular accounts under each age group.

-Using the A/R Aging Report To Get Paid Faster
+Using the A/R Aging Report to Get Paid Faster

-When we extend credit to customers, it’s good practice to remind them of their outstanding balances.
-We can use the A/R aging report to send them timely reminders and reduce the occurrence of late payments from them.
-Here’s how we can use the A/R aging report when asking for payments:
+When you extend credit to customers, it’s good practice to remind them of their outstanding balances.
+You can use the A/R aging report to send them timely reminders and reduce the occurrence of late payments from them.

-- Current accounts: An account is current if it’s not yet past the due date.
-Meaning, it’s still within the credit period.
+- Current accounts: An account is current if it’s not yet past the due date—meaning it’s still within the credit period.
 You should send a payment reminder to customers in the current section of the report when their invoice is within seven days of the due date.

 - 31 to 60 days past due: If an invoice has been overdue for more than 30 days, the collection problem has become serious and a third, more strongly worded, collection letter should be sent.
 In addition to the formal letter, you should conduct weekly phone calls to these customers.